 - Recoverable draw.
 Provide a nonguaranteed draw equivalent to the difference between the new and old target incentive for a specified period (e.g., $5,000 per month for six months).

 - One-time payout.
-Provide a one-time payout equivalent to the difference between the new and old target incentive.
+Provide a one-time payout equivalent to the difference between the new and old target incentives.

 - Migrate over time.
 Migrate individuals to new pay mix over time (e.g., convert 5% of target incentive to base salary each year for four years).

 - Migrate with merit increase.
-Add all future merit increase to the target incentive until individual reaches the new pay mix.
+Add all future merit increases to the target incentive until individual reaches the new pay mix.

 - Grandfather.
 Grandfather the individual at the old pay mix.

-When it comes to sales compensation design, even for an aspect as straightforward as pay mix, there is no shortage of opinions.
-Letting each leader decide what’s appropriate for their teams will inevitably lead to a wide range in pay mixes and a host of potential downstream problems.
+When it comes to sales compensation design, many opinions exist even for an aspect as straightforward as pay mix.
+Letting each leader decide what’s appropriate for their teams will inevitably lead to a wide range of pay mixes and potential downstream problems.
 Applying a one-size-fits-all global structure may cause recruitment and retention issues.
-There are several benefits to confirming with leadership the company’s pay mix philosophy and developing a pre-defined pay mix structure, including:
+Benefits to confirming with leadership the company’s pay mix philosophy and developing a predefined pay mix structure include:

-- Pay mixes that align to the role’s degree of persuasion
+- Pay mixes aligning with the role’s degree of persuasion

-- Market competitive pay mixes that allow you to attract and retain the right level of talent in local markets
+- Market–competitive pay mixes to attract and retain the right level of talent in local markets

-- Principle-driven solution as opposed to leadership whims
+- Principle-driven solutions as opposed to leadership whims